uhop/dcl-site/source/docs/advise_js/index.md

 ---

 `advise.js` provides general AOP facilities to advise object methods dynamically.
-Unlike [dcl.js][] it is not used to weave methods of "classes".
+Unlike [dcl.js][] it is not used to weave methods of "classes", but works with objects.

 ## Module API